Flavio8699/ms-thesis-replication-package/replication-package-RQ1-2/README.md

 # Introduction

-This is the replication package of the paper: "title missing"
+This is the replication package of the paper: "The route towards sustainable DevOps"

 **License**:
 The content of this replication package is licensed under the MIT license.